cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 options = "metadata,umask=22,fmask=11"
 ```

+I had to restart my computer after creating the file for it to take effect.
 You can learn more about `wsl.conf` files and the settings in the above example at the links below.

 * [Automatically Configuring WSL](https://devblogs.microsoft.com/commandline/automatically-configuring-wsl/)
 * [Chmod/Chown WSL Improvements](Chmod/Chown WSL Improvements)

 ### Disk Space

+I deleted the copy of the dataset I made in the Ubuntu home directory after I was able to access the original.
+I noticed that my disk usage didn't decrease after I deleted the 48GB of images.